Spring registration began on Oct. 31, and time slots for registering are given in priority order starting from those with the most earned credits.

 Consult The University of Tampa Catalog

 from the year the course is being offered for course prerequisite and co-requisite information.
 Catalogs are available online.
 You may be removed from classes for which you are registered if you have not met the prerequisites.
-If dropped due to lacking a pre-requisite, you will receive an email at your UT email address.
+If dropped due to lacking a prerequisite, you will receive an email at your UT email address.

-WAITLIST available for select closed classes
+WAITLIST available for Closed classes

 REPEATING UNDERGRADUATE COURSES